mickekring/Self-Watering-Empire-Pot/README.md

 # Self Watered Empire Pot
 What is this?
 Well, it's a simple project for me to learn more about electronics but mostly about learning Python3.
 So the basics is; to design and 3D-print all parts, which will be a pot, a speaker, a water tank and some kind of housing for the Raspberry Pi.
 After that, I'll attach a couple of sensors measuring soil moisture, temperature, humidity and a couple of more things hopefully.
-We'll see what I can come up with.
+We'll see what I can come up with.<br />
-When the soil moisture levels are below a certain number a water pump will pump water into the pot.
+When the soil moisture levels are below a certain number a water pump will pump water into the pot.<br />
 So why "empire"?
 Well, I wanted to throw a bit of Star Wars at it. :)

 ## Work in progress
 This project is a work in progress.
 Check updates for more information.

+## Where I'm at - at the moment
+Here you'll find a short movie of the latest state of the project.

 ## Updates
 __29 dec 2017 - Initial upload__